 Many bars and pubs, of course, take their food menus very seriously.
 And several local favourites are participating in Dine Out this year.
 The three-course $24 dinner menu at the Flying Beaver Bar & Grill includes sirloin steak, seafood hot pot, and teriyaki pineapple chicken.
 And in the same price range, Milltown Bar & Grill is offering main course choices of braised short rib, blackberry halibut or chicken pesto penne—sweet fans will also love their blackberry panna cotta dessert option.

 Over in Steveston, consider pairing your meal with some great craft beer at Britannia Brewing.
 They’re serving up $26 lunch and dinner menus: meat fans will love the Two Rivers grass fed beef burger, while veggie fans have a local mushroom, truffle cream entrée and more.
 Also in Steveston you'll find The Buck & Ear, their $23 lunch and dinner option includes crispy maple pork belly to start, calamari burger for main and then to finish a warm s’mores peanut butter brownie.

 One of the vegetarian options from Britannia Brewing. | Photo: Britannia Brewing

-And over at Hotpot Palace, the simmering $45 Dine Out dinner includes a choice of meat (including AAA Angus beef), choice of broth, seafood of the day, and vegetable platters.
+At Yokohama Teppanyaki & Sushi Bar, the $39 lunch and dinner menu takes a multi-dish, feast-like approach, for example, includes lobster, scallop, basa fish chef selected sashimi, aburi salmon roll.
+And over at Hotpot Palace, the simmering $35 Dine Out dinner includes a choice of meat (including veal, lamb, pork), choice of broth, seafood of the day, and vegetable platters.

-The Dine Out Vancouver festival runs from January 17 - February 2, 2020.
+The Dine Out Vancouver festival runs from February 5 - March 7, 2021.
 For more information, including restaurant menus and booking information, visit the festival’s dedicated website.